Gameplay GIF

 Various early level designs

-The earliest level prototypes were so spindly that judging object depth was sometimes impossible, and designing around this was going to be a struggle.
-I quickly realised that levels were easier to both read and design if there was a central solid part on which the obstacles were laid out.
+The earliest level prototypes were quite spindly and hollow.
+Despite liking their appearance, judging object depth was difficult.
+Designing around this was going to be a struggle, and I quickly realised that levels were easier to both read and design if there was a central solid part on which the obstacles were laid out.

-Another scrapped idea was rockets, which the ball would use as entry and exit points, to ascend from level to level.
-I found that they dictated the level design too much, and eventually opted for a dispenser and simpler goal, which also made more sense thematically.
+Another scrapped idea was rockets, which the ball would use as entry and exit points, ascending from level to level.
+I found that these became a nuisance, dictating the shape of levels and reducing the variety of forms that were possible.
+So I eventually opted for a dispenser and hole.
+Conveniently this made more ‘sense’, thematically too.

 Playing with shapes